MurphyPone/murphypone.github.io/src/content/garbage-collection.md

     mark(graph[r], graph)
 ```

-Now, we perform the first sweep to see count and ouput how many bytes would be collected:
+Now, we perform the first sweep to see count and output how many bytes would be collected:

 ```python
 # sweep 1